shaunluttin/socialarts.club/_DeveloperNotes/journal.md

 Saturday 11 August 2018

+We will soon need to determine how to do continuous deployment without clobbering the database each time.

 It might be worth removing the bootstrap classes from the HTML and instead using SASS overrides.

 It might be worth introducing a <nav-item> tag helper.
 That would lead to more consise *.cshtml pages.